KevinKra/Notes/electronics/raspberryPi/readme.md

 1. the voltage value on a `capacitor` describes **the maximum number of volts** a `capacitor` can handle.
 1. it explodes.
 1. one of the most common applications in large buildings is to use a `capacitor bank` to provide "power factor correction".
 They're also used to smooth out peaks between ac-to-dc conversion.
-1. when enough current passes through a coil it creates `induction` which is the process of creating a magnetic field.
 1. yes, `capacitors` hold large voltages even for a long time after being disconnected from a circuit.
-1. a `volt = joule / coulomb`, where a `joule` is a measurement of work and a `coulomb` is a group of flowing electrons.
-1. 1 amp = 1 coulomb.

 ### Inductor Questions